-- Knives;
+- knives;

-- Weapons;
+- weapons;

-- Alcohol;
+- alcohol;

-- Illegal drugs;
+- illegal drugs;

-- Stolen items;
+- stolen items;

-- Tobacco and cigarette papers;
+- tobacco and cigarette papers;

-- Fireworks;
+- fireworks;

-- Pornographic or offensive images; or
+- pornographic or offensive images;

-- Non school devices
+- any item banned by the School Rules (including electronic devices).

 Where a member of staff reasonably believes that there is a risk of serious harm to any person (including to the pupil being searched) if the search is not carried out immediately, the Head (or authorised member of staff) is permitted to carry out a search of a pupil of the opposite sex.
 The Head (or authorised member of staff) is also permitted to undertake a search in this circumstance without a witness present only where it is not practical to summon another member of staff.